 Who are you?

 At one point I was a blogger and I used to write a LOT.
-Then I ran out of time and ideas and energy for that, so now I’m a recovering ex-blogger who writes a lot of poetry and some essays and joyously works for a newspaper doing their social media and some copyediting.
-I also read a lot, watch a lot of excellent television, and attempt to not get my extremities gnawed off by my very exuberant and very bitey cat.
+Then I ran out of time and ideas and energy for that, so now I’m a recovering ex-blogger who writes poetry and some essays and works for a newspaper in the social media department.
+I also read a lot, see a lot of excellent theater, watch a lot of excellent television and attempt to not get my extremities gnawed off by my very exuberant and very bitey cat.

 Who’s Lucy, and why is this blog named Lucy’s Football?
 You never talk about either Lucy or football.